 Over here in the MRC kitchen, we can’t think of any side dish more satisfying than a nice heaping scoop of mashed potatoes.
-Add all the fixin’s to them, and you’ve got a recipe your great-grandmother would be proud of!
-However, our waistlines don’t always love so much this carbohydrate rich delicacy…so we’ve taken the potatoes out and replaced them with nutritious cauliflower.
+Add all the fixings to them, and you’ve got a recipe your great-grandmother would be proud of!
+However, our waistlines don’t always love this carbohydrate rich delicacy so much; so we’ve taken the potatoes out and replaced them with nutritious cauliflower.
 Why?
 You can obtain the same consistency without all those carbohydrates – leaving us room to use things like Unsweetened Almond Milk to make this a creamy and cheesy dish like no other!

 - Preheat the oven to 350 degrees (F).